|

 not send field operatives as a matter of jurisprudence.

-Technically Corlos didn't exist.
+Technically Corlos didn't exist anyway.

 46.